ANNUAL AUGUST SHUTDOWN Last order date is July 27. We will be CLOSED starting Saturday, July 30, 2016.

 No orders will be taken or processed during the shutdown.

 Maine Coast Sea Vegetables is located at the very head of Frenchman's Bay.
 Our certified organic sea veggies are hand harvested from the rocky, sparsely populated "Downeast" coastal area between Bar Harbor and Eastport.
+As well as Grand Manan Island, Canada, just 16 miles from Eastport Maine.
 The Harvest begins in early April, with snow pack often still on the ground and the shallow coastal inlets still frozen.
 The low tides of October bring us our last dulse — if we're lucky!
-All plants are wild and most are certified organic.
+All plants are wild and certified organic.

 Organic Certification means higher quality

 You may wonder why we went to the trouble and expense to become certified organic by Organic Crop Improvement Association (OCIA), particularly as we already test our dried seaweeds for heavy metals, herbicides, pesticides, and microbiological contaminants.
 It's true that compared to land plants, we have little control over the growing conditions of our wild marine plants.
 But we do have choices about how, when, where, and how much we harvest, as well as how the seaweeds are transported, dried, stored and packaged.